gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 Together with the obvious game executables and cursor icons, most of the files at the root were configuration files.
 Key bindings, player preferences and graphics options, all stored in `.xml` text files with a bunch of comments in Korean. **A few `.dll`s that grabbed my attention were [`FlashPlayer.dll`](https://en.wikipedia.org/wiki/Adobe_Flash), [`lua50.dll and tolua++.dll`](https://en.wikipedia.org/wiki/Lua_(programming_language)), [`LZMA.dll`](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm), and half a dozen with  "[`CEGUI`](https://en.wikipedia.org/wiki/CEGUI)" in the filename.**

 The `Cinema/` and `Flash/` directories contained hundreds of `.swf` files that can be viewed with something like [SWF File Player](http://www.swffileplayer.com/).
 Those are all **Flash animations that are extensively used throughout the game**.
-Alongside some of them, there were also a few sprites in the [`.dds`](https://en.wikipedia.org/wiki/DirectDraw_Surface) format. `Sounds/` had a hundred `.ogg` and `.wav` sound files, which were **the game's main theme songs, a bunch of background music and general ambiance SFX**.
+Alongside some of them, there were also a few sprites in the [`.dds`](https://en.wikipedia.org/wiki/DirectDraw_Surface) format. `Sounds/` had a hundred `.ogg` and `.wav` sound files, which were **the game's main theme songs, a bunch of background music and general ambience SFX**.
 It also contained files `Sounds.cfp` and `Sounds.cpv`, extensions that I had never seen before.

 All the other folders (`Animation/`, `Database/`, `Display/`, `Locales/`, `Mapping/`, `Maps/`, `Shaders/` and `UI2/`) had only two files in each of them: a `.cfp` and `.cpv`, named the same as each of their respective parent directories, exactly like the ones at `Sounds/`.